 there’s always the “ultimatum” strategy.
 I feel almost guilty for publically disclosing this secret for

 women out there.
 But according to Birger, in the man’s world, it works.
 His father would always tell him

 you shouldn’t make a decision any time before you really have to.
 So, when it comes to settling down,

 Birger felt it was applicable to apply this notion to the dating scene.
 He promotes “embracing the

 ultimatum.”
 Even if it doesn’t work in your favor ladies, at least you didn’t waste any more time with

 The future new norm may consist of women compromising the education requirement for men and

-going for men who don’t have as high of an education as they do.
-That is, if the numbers and stats don’t
+going for men who don’t have as high of education as they do.
+That is if the numbers and stats don’t

 change.
 However, there is always the chance of cutting edge breakthroughs.
 For now, Birger is not